Hi. I’m Wendy Hollender.

 WENDY HOLLENDER is a botanical artist, illustrator, author, and instructor.
 Hollender’s illustrations have been published in The New York Times, “O,” The Oprah Magazine, Real Simple, Good Housekeeping, Sunset Magazine, The Observer (UK) and in a large advertising campaign for the National Peanut Board.
 Her work was included in the 13th International Exhibition at Hunt Institute for Botanical Documentation, and in exhibitions at the Royal Botanical Gardens, Kew, and the Smithsonian National Museum for Natural History.
 The US Botanic Garden exhibited a group of Wendy’s art on roots called Illustrating Hidden Treasures in the fall of 2015.
 She is the author of BOTANICAL DRAWING IN COLOR: A Basic Guide To Mastering Realistic Form And Naturalistic Color and BOTANICAL DRAWING, A BEGINNER’S GUIDE.
 Her newest book is written by Dina Falconi and illustrated by Wendy called Foraging & Feasting: A Field Guide and Wild Food Cookbook which has won two gold medals to date.

-Wendy is an instructor of Botanical Art and Illustration at the New York Botanical Garden and leads workshops in exotic locations such as Hawaii, many nature preserves, botanical gardens, arts centers and colleges around the country.
+Wendy is an instructor of Botanical Art and Illustration at the New York Botanical Garden and leads workshops at her farm in Accord, NY, as well as in exotic locations such as Hawaii, many nature preserves, botanical gardens, arts centers and colleges around the country.
 She is a member of the American Society of Botanical Artists and the Brooklyn Botanic Garden Florilegium Society.

 In 1976 Wendy graduated from the Rhode Island School of Design and became a home furnishing textile designer.
 She began a career in botanical illustration after completing a certificate at the New York Botanical Garden in 1998.
 In 2009 she moved from Manhattan to a farm in the Hudson Valley so she could live among the plants she documents in her work.